 How long is a free hearing test with us?
 What happens in a hearing aid fitting?
 How do we remove ear wax?

-Conor O’Kane, our hearing care expert in Basingstoke, Woodley and Tadley, shares one of his typical days in a hearing care clinic to answer these questions and more.
+Conor O’Kane, our hearing care expert in Woodley, shares one of his typical days in a hearing care clinic to answer these questions and more.

 A Day in Leightons Hearing Care

 After a short drive along the M3 I arrive at Leightons Opticians and Hearing Care for a quick caffeine fix and team huddle before the doors open promptly at 9am.
 This is a casual catch-up with the entire branch team, where we prep for the busy day ahead and discuss any topics of interest from the previous days.
 It really helps with the communication between the optician and hearing care sides of the team.

 09:00 – Clinic room preparation and scheduling

 leightons hearing test roomEach clinic day begins with a quick tidy of the Hearing Care Testing Room.
 This involves dusting the room and sterilising all surfaces as well as all hearing care equipment.
 All the technology is then switched on and Stage A Checks are performed.
 This is where the functioning and calibration of each piece of testing equipment is checked by the clinician to ensure it is operating to specification, so that all results obtained thereafter are as accurate as possible.

 My first appointment of the day is a six month check-up.
 The gentleman has been coming to Leightons for glasses for twelve years and two years ago he decided to purchase his first pair of digital hearing aids from us.